Unmarried cohabiting couples and their rights

 8 min read

-In the UK, more and more couples are choosing cohabitation instead of marriage.
-In 2023 cohabiting couples accounted for 18% of families, meaning that approximately 7.2 million adults were living as part of a cohabiting couple1.
+In the UK, more and more unmarried couples are choosing cohabitation instead of marriage.
+In 2025 cohabiting couples accounted for almost 18% of families, meaning that approximately 7 million adults were living as part of a cohabiting couple1.

 Understanding the issues that can impact cohabiting couples will ensure that, as an adviser, you can offer your clients that best outcomes.